-Philanthropists often ask about forming non-profit LLCs.
+Philanthropists often ask about forming non-profit LLCs, otherwise commonly referred to as 501(c)(3)s.
 IRS regulations will not allow LLCs to have a tax-exempt status directly.
 You may form a non-profit corporation and operate an LLC wholly owned by the corporation.

 Non-Profit Corporations Vs. LLCs